 “This course came out of my interest in helping students understand the power of engaged scholarship to solve global problems,” Browne says.
 “There are so many ways we can impact real lives and policies.
 We can help people who are non-specialists grasp the complexity of issues we are facing.”

 With a focus on global environmental challenges, from climate change to global health issues to natural disasters, Browne developed the course around two ideas: assign scholarly material that was written for broader public audiences; and help students learn to organize and write their insights and analyses for those same audiences.
-One of the assignments included writing op-ed pieces, four of which were published in major newspapers.
+One of the assignments included writing op-ed pieces, five of which were published in major newspapers.

 In addition to writing opinion pieces, each student kept a weekly blog developed around the reading for a given week, and in another assignment, the students took an academic journal article and rewrote it to get across the primary points in a more accessible way.
 It was written in the form of a letter that got snail-mailed to a friend or family member.